 Mathematical formulations describing the swept volume include Jacobian rank deficiency methods, sweep differential equations and envelope theory; for a survey see the work of Abdel-Malek et al. [1].
+Numerical approximation of swept volume boundaries utilizing implicit modeling was introduced in [20].

-For the special case of sweeping a polyhedral object, Weld and Leu [13] have shown that it suffices to compute the swept volume of the polygonal faces, which leads to ruled and developable surfaces and polygons of the generator itself.
+For the special case of sweeping a polyhedral object, Weld and Leu [24] have shown that it suffices to compute the swept volume of the polygonal faces, which leads to ruled and developable surfaces and polygons of the generator itself.
 Polyhedral approximations of these surfaces were proposed by Abrams and Allen [2].

-A similar approach was recently presented by Campen and Kobbelt [5], who apply local culling criteria to rule out triangles that will not contribute to the outer boundary of the swept volume approximation.
+A similar approach was recently presented by Campen and Kobbelt [7], who apply local culling criteria to rule out triangles that will not contribute to the outer boundary of the swept volume approximation.
 For both approaches the resulting mesh is non-adaptive and possibly very complex since it is formed by all (portions of) triangles that are reachable from the outside.

-Kim et al. [8] as well as Himmelstein et al. [7] compute a directed distance field to the tessellated ruled and developable surfaces utilizing the GPU.
+Kim et al. [15] as well as Himmelstein et al. [10] compute a directed distance field to the tessellated ruled and developable surfaces utilizing the GPU.
 The resulting mesh is then extracted via isosurface reconstruction.
 However, the massive memory demand for storing a full volumetric distance field limits the geometric accuracy of the approximation.
 Furthermore, as they rely on GPU rasterization, they cannot give geometrical guarantees because sharp features can be missed.
-Recently Zhang [14] et al. extended the approach of [8] to give topological guarantees but do not regard conservativeness.
-The approach is able to overcome the memory issues of [8] by using a memory friendly adaptive distance field, but this is at the price of increased run time, which finally limits the applicability of their approach.
-Schwanecke and Kobbelt [11] used an octree to store a volumetric approximation of the swept volume, unfortunately their method restricts the generator to a set of spheres.
+Recently Zhang [26] et al. extended the approach of [15] to give topological guarantees but do not regard conservativeness.
+The approach is able to overcome the memory issues of [15] by using a memory friendly adaptive distance field, but this is at the price of increased run time, which finally limits the applicability of their approach.
+The authors claim to be able to achieve arbitrarily tight error-bounds (although they do not regard conservativeness), but unfortunately no timings for a priori error bounds are given.
+Schwanecke and Kobbelt [21] used an octree to store a volumetric approximation of the swept volume, unfortunately their method restricts the generator to a set of spheres.